pingcap/website/markdown-pages/careers/field-marketing-specialist.md

 location: San Mateo • Full Time
 ---

+# Field Marketing Specialist

-# What will you be doing?
+## What will you be doing?

 - Organize and coordinate community events (online and offline) in the open-source technology ecosystem;
 - Leads generation through content marketing,